Johor Bahru: Taxi

 Two types of taxis operate in the city; the main taxi is either in red and yellow, blue, green or red while the larger, less common type is known as a limousine taxi, which is more comfortable but expensive.
 Most taxis in the city do not use their meter.

-Railway
+Railway and metro system

 The city is served by two railway stations, which are Johor Bahru Sentral railway station and Kempas Baru railway station.
 Both stations serve train services to Kuala Lumpur and Singapore.
 In 2015, a new shuttle train service operated by Keretapi Tanah Melayu (KTM) was launched providing transport to Woodlands in Singapore.
+The under-construction Johor Bahru–Singapore Rapid Transit System (RTS Link) connecting Singapore, is Malaysia's first light rail transit (LRT) line outside the Klang Valley, and will start operation in December 2026.

+Johor state government has acknowledged the high degree of traffic congestion within the city, and has been making plans for the implementation of an LRT or bus rapid transit (BRT) system since at least 2017.
+Johor's Chief Minister, Onn Hafiz Ghazi, acknowledged that "an efficient public transportation system in Johor Bahru is no longer a luxury but a necessity."
+Plans for an LRT system were, however, shelved in 2024.
+The government claimed that the long wait-time of five to seven years needed for the completion of an LRT network was prohibitive, given the city's pressing need for a public transport network as soon as possible, owing to the opening of the RTS Link in 2026.
+They instead opted for an elevated autonomous rail rapid transit (ART) network, with construction works slated to begin by end-2025.

+On 23 October 2025, the Johor Bahru Draft Local Plan 2035 (RTJB 2035) was released, with plans for four bus and eventually ART lines unveiled – the Skudai, Iskandar Puteri, Tebrau and Pasir Gudang Transit Corridors.
+Total cost of the ART lines is predicted to be around RM17 billion.

 Air

 The city is served by Senai International Airport located at the neighbouring Senai town and connected through Skudai Highway.
-Four airlines, AirAsia (and its subsidiaries Indonesia AirAsia and Thai AirAsia), Firefly, Malaysia Airlines, Batik Air Malaysia and formerly Xpress Air, provide flights domestically as well as international flights to Jakarta Soekarno–Hatta, Surabaya, Hồ Chí Minh City, and Bangkok Don Mueang.
+Five airlines, AirAsia (and its subsidiaries Indonesia AirAsia and Thai AirAsia), Firefly, Malaysia Airlines, Batik Air Malaysia and TransNusa, provide flights domestically as well as international flights to Guangzhou, Jakarta Soekarno–Hatta, Surabaya, Hồ Chí Minh City, Kunming and Bangkok Don Mueang.

+Changi Airport is 36.3 km southeast of the city centre, across the border in Singapore, and is linked by a frequent cross-border coach service operated by Transtar Travel.

 Sea

 Boat services are available to ports in Batam and Bintan Islands in Indonesia from Stulang Laut Ferry Terminal, located near the suburb of Stulang.
+The city is also served by Port of Tanjung Pelepas and Johor Port, the former is currently the 15th-busiest port in the world, and the largest transshipment hub in Malaysia.